Bioconductor/AnVIL_Admin/docs/index.md

 containers have the Bioconductor release version 3.10, and R version 3.6 as jupyter notebooks.
-They work like the [bioconductor_docker][] images, with the capability to install 'all of' _Bioconductor_ packages.
+They work like the [bioconductor_docker][] images, with the capability to install 'all of' _Bioconductor_ packages along with a few pre-installed "core" set of packages.
+The terra-jupyter-bioconductor image inherits from the terra-jupyter-r image which has all the system dependencies installed.
 This image has been tested on Leonardo and installs all but a few packages in _Bioconductor_ release 3.10, which fail due to achived CRAN dependencies.

 The images are based on _R_ version 3.6 and _Bioconductor_ version 3.10.